Seal hunting: Canada

+Sealing is regulated by Fisheries and Oceans Canada.
+Commercial sealers need to be licensed and comply with the Marine Mammal Regulations on when they can hunt seals and the methods they use.
+The commercial hunt is monitored at all times by fishery officers who report any violations of sealing regulations.
+Sealers are expected to use a three step method when killing seals.
+Firstly, striking the seal on the top of the head with either a firearm, hakapik, or club.
+Secondly, checking to ensure the skull is properly crushed.
+Thirdly, cutting the arteries beneath the front flippers to ensure the seal bleeds out before being skinned.
+The hunting of whitecoats (harp seal pups) has been illegal since 1987.

+FOC estimates the harp seal population to be around 4.7 million.
+Although hunters are allowed to hunt up to 400,000 harp seals per hunting season, because of falling demand and international bans on seal products, hunters take much less.

+For Inuit in Canada, seal hunting has great cultural, historical, and economic importance.
+Although technically separate from the commercial seal hunt, bans and campaigns against the commercial hunt have done harm to many Inuit communities reliant on seal hunting.
+Even though most sealing regulations and campaigns target the commercial hunt, Inuit seal hunters have also suffered economic damages resulting from international bans on seal products and negative publicity surrounding sealing.

+While the populations of seal species of the hunt are not at risk, climate change poses a challenge to seal hunting in Canada.
+As the winters in Newfoundland and Labrador grow warmer, it becomes more difficult for seal pups to mature to be hunted.
+This has resulted in times when hunters postpone their hunts or cut their hunts short in response to the low populations of mature seals in certain regions.

 Export

 Canada's biggest market for seal pelts is Norway.
 Carino Limited is one of Newfoundland's largest seal pelt producers.
 Carino (CAnada–RIeber–NOrway) is marketing its seal pelts mainly through its parent company, GC Rieber Skinn, Bergen, Norway.
 Canada sold pelts to eleven countries in 2004.
 The next largest were Germany, Greenland, and China/Hong Kong.
 Other importers were Finland, Denmark, France, Greece, South Korea, and Russia.
 Asia remains the principal market for seal meat exports.
 One of Canada's market access priorities for 2002 was to "continue to press Korean authorities to obtain the necessary approvals for the sale of seal meat for human consumption in Korea."
 Canadian and Korean officials agreed in 2003 on specific Korean import requirements for seal meat.
 For 2004, only Taiwan and South Korea purchased seal meat from Canada.

 Canadian seal product exports reached C$18 million in 2006.
 Of this, C$5.4 million went to the EU.
 In 2009, the European Union banned all seal imports, shrinking the market.
 Where pelts once sold for more than $100, they now fetch $8 to $15 each.